bogdanvuk/rst/examples/paper/source/index.rst

     Classifier architecture used in the induction mode.

 The Classifier performs the DT traversal for each instance (:num:`Figure #fig-oblique-dt`), i.e. implements the find_dt_leaf_for_inst() function on :num:`Figure #fig-find-dt-leaf-for-inst-pca`.
 The instance traversal path is determined by the outcome of the node tests :eq:`oblique_test`, of which there is only one per DT level.
 Hence, this process is suitable for pipelining with one stage per DT level.
-The number of stages in the pipeline determines the maximum depth of the DT that can be induced, and is specified by the user during the design phase.
+The number of stages in the pipeline, |DM|, determines the maximum depth of the DT that can be induced, and is arbitrary value specified by the user during the design phase.

 Each pipeline stage can perform node test calculation for any DT node of the corresponding DT level.
 First stage always processes the root DT node, however, which nodes are processed by other stages, depends on the path of traversal for each individual instance.
 Every stage has one DT Memory associated to it that holds the descriptions of all the nodes on that DT level.